 Starting your own business can be pretty overwhelming, no matter where it’s situated.
 There’s so much to think about before, during, and after your organization gets on its feet.
-That’s why it’s so important to choose carefully when working out where you want to found your startup.
+That’s why it’s so important to choose carefully when working out where you want to fund your startup.

 Because the wrong choice could kill your idea before it even gets off the ground.